john-org/2-react-Intro/readme.md

 }
 ```

-Note: `avatar.png` is included in the sample-pirates-array data:
+Note: Images can be problematic for new React devs. `avatar.png` is included in the sample-pirates-array data:

 ```js
 const pirates = [